-In the existing version of WE-Validate, we included the 2x2 contingency table, the scalar attributes, and the two skill scores discussed above.
+In the existing version of WE-Validate, we included the two-by-two contingency table, the scalar attributes, and the two skill scores discussed above.
 We encourage users to expand the current library of ramp metrics in WE-Validate (Section 2).

 Benchmark exercise

-The goal of the benchmark is to demonstrate the use of the WE-Validate tool building on the WFIP2 V&V work.
+The goal of the benchmark is to demonstrate the use of the WE-Validate tool, building on the WFIP2 model verification and validation work.
 The benchmark exercise aims to demonstrate the importance of reproducible, metrics-based model assessments, which should be part of every organization’s forecast validation strategy.
-In that sense, this benchmark exercise provides an opportunity for us to evaluate the forecast performance of numerical weather prediction models at both intra and interorganizational levels.
+In that sense, this benchmark exercise provides an opportunity for us to evaluate the forecast performance of numerical weather prediction models at both intra- and interorganizational levels.
 This exercise also serves as a platform for stakeholders to share and compare wind forecast evaluation metrics among organizations.
 In this study, we have further used the benchmark results to illustrate the utility of a variety of metrics.
-The purpose of this exercise is not to determine the most accurate forecast, but to illustrate the value of a systematic forecast evaluation framework.
+The purpose of this exercise is not to determine the most accurate forecast but to illustrate the value of a systematic forecast evaluation framework.